 How long are our journeys on average?
 Is there night journey?

 Distance wise, we will cover 75% of total distance in first 3 days of the journey – Shillong > Laitlum > Krang Suri > Shonogpdeng > Dawki > Mawlynnong > Cherrapunji.

-The journey is less – about 25% – during last 3 days of trip.
-Because we will cover places in and around Cherrapunji.
+Remaining 25% is covered during last 3 days of trip.
+Because we see places in and around Cherrapunji.